openhpc/cloudwg/tutorials/sc20/getting-started.md

 and request a hash in the #tutorials channel.

-Once you have the hash, go to [EventEngine](https://dashboard.eventengine.run/login) and enter the hash to access a dashboard containing account credentials and log-in links.
-While on this page, you should save the pre-created private-key and API keys, then click the link to enter the AWS console.
+Once you have the hash, go to [EventEngine](https://dashboard.eventengine.run/login) and enter the hash to access a dashboard containing account credentials and log-in links. **While on this page, you should save the pre-created private-key and API keys before clicking the link to enter the AWS console.**

 At this stage, you will be presented with a clean, temporary AWS account into which you can deploy the templates from the tutorial.
 Accounts deployed using EventEngine will be available for 48 hours from the start of the tutorial, after which point all accounts and their contents will be deleted.

 For the purposes of this tutorial, the EventEngine account will function similarly to a standard newly-created AWS account; you can follow the instructions below to get started.

 Key differences to note:
 * EventEngine accounts are temporary, but free - you will not need to enter any payment information.
 * Within an EventEngine account, you will *not* need to create an IAM user; your login user will already have the required permissions to take any actions needed in the console.
-* Instead of creating your own keypair, you can use the pre-created key whose contents were shown on the EventEngine dashboard - note however that if you use the EventEngine keypair, you will need to edit any CloudFormation templates you deploy to adjust the key name.
-For simplicity, we suggest just creating a new SSH key as per the instructions provided here.

 All documented instructions assume you will work from an EC2 instance that will be configured with your AWS API keys and have packer installed.
 Alternatively, users who are already familiar with the AWS CLI can apply the API keys from the dashboard to their own local environment.

+If you have an EventEngine hash and have saved your API keys, you are now ready to start [Exercise 1](exercise1.html).

 ### Personal AWS cluster from scratch